List of Marmalade Boy characters: Yayoi Takase

 Yayoi Takase (高瀬 弥生, Yayoi Takase), a character exclusive to the anime.
 This is adorable girl with a childlike voice and a kind heart, whom Rokutanda meets at a New Year's festival.
 A few months later he meets her again, when she is rejected by a guy who refuses to take her chocolate.
 Tsutomu calms her down and they eat the chocolate together, after which they eventually become a couple.
 She is one of the few truly good-natured characters and is certainly the girl who is least likely to sulk and scheme.
 She has flaws, like an oddball wit, but is one of the few characters, who never mocked or abused at Rokutanda.
-She is voiced by Miki Inoue, whose appearance became the prototype for her own appearanceon, and Stephanie Sheh in the English dubbing.

 Jin Koishikawa

 Miki's father and an accountant who works at a bank.
 He married Miki's mother Rumi after breaking up with his old girlfriend Chiyako and helping Rumi over her own break up with her boyfriend Youji.
 They moved to England and had Miki there, then returned to Japan.
 Later, he and Rumi reencounter Chiyako and Youji, reach an agreement, and swap spouses.
 In the movie, he is played by Michitaka Tsutsui.